Call for Workshops

 We encourage those interested in organizing a workshop to submit proposals focusing on any aspect of software testing, verification, and validation.
-As well as traditional “academic” workshops, we strongly welcome workshop proposals that address topics that are of particular relevance to industry.
+In addition to traditional “academic” workshops, we welcome workshop proposals addressing topics of particular relevance to the industry.

-All accepted proposals will be IEEE workshops, and organizers have the option of publishing the proceedings in the IEEE digital library.
+All accepted proposals will become IEEE workshops and organizers will have the option of publishing the proceedings in the IEEE digital library.